izardy/ner/README.md

 #### Command Breakdown
 - ```python -m spacy train```: This runs the spacy module's train command, which is used to train a spaCy model.

-> config.cfg: This is the configuration file that contains all the settings and parameters for training the model.
+- ```config.cfg```: This is the configuration file that contains all the settings and parameters for training the model.
 It includes details like the pipeline components, training data paths, and hyperparameters.

-> --output ./output: This specifies the directory where the trained model and other output files will be saved.
+- ```--output ./output```: This specifies the directory where the trained model and other output files will be saved.
 In this case, it's the ./output directory.

-> --paths.train ./train: This sets the path to the training data.
+- ```--paths.train ./train```: This sets the path to the training data.
 The training data is located in the ./train directory.

-> --paths.dev ./dev: This sets the path to the development (validation) data.
+- ```--paths.dev ./dev```: This sets the path to the development (validation) data.
 The development data is located in the ./dev directory.

-> --gpu-id 0: This specifies the GPU to use for training.
+- ```--gpu-id 0```: This specifies the GPU to use for training.
 0 indicates the first GPU.
 If you want to use the CPU instead, you can omit this option.